 Events and activities appear in date order.

 An exhibit of artist-made altars inspired by Día de los Muertos (Day of the Dead) will be on display at Burton Barr Central Library.
-Artists and visitors are invited to remember and share the stories and people who have influenced our lives.
-Seven altars will be presented.
-The Friends of the Phoenix Public Library will host a public reception with the artists from 6 to 8 p.m. on Thursday, Oct.
-25, 2012.
+The Friends of the Phoenix Public Library will host a public reception on First Friday, November 1st from 6 to 8 p.m.

-In 2012: exhibit on display October 21 through November 3
+In 2013: exhibit on display October 20 through November 2 during library hours

 Día de los Muertos at the Desert Botanical Garden

 View Ofrenda installations by local and renowned artists.
-On November 3 and 4 see the interactive altar honoring Día de los Muertos.
-The Garden’s past and present and the act of gardening itself.
-All installations are original pieces that have been created specifically for this exhibition.
-Mexican food, pastries and beautiful Mexican art will be available for purchase in the Garden's Mercado.
+Songs, dancing and storytelling.
+Mexican food, pastries and Mexican art will be available for purchase in the Garden's Mercado.
 Free with Garden admission.
 Desert Botanical Garden, Phoenix.